christianb93/openstack-labs/roles/neutron_compute/README.md

 The following variables need to be set when calling this role.

-keystone_server_name - the name of the node on which Keystone is running rabbitmq_server_name - name of the node on which RabbitMQ is running memcached_server_name - name of the node on which memcached is running keystone_admin_password - the password of the admin user in Keystone neutron_keystone_user_password - the password of the neutron user in Keystone rabbitmq_password - password of the openstack user in RabbitMQ
+api_node - the name of the node on which Keystone is running mq_node - name of the node on which RabbitMQ is running memcached_node - name of the node on which memcached is running keystone_admin_password - the password of the admin user in Keystone neutron_keystone_user_password - the password of the neutron user in Keystone rabbitmq_password - password of the openstack user in RabbitMQ